krunker-india/PUBobot-ki/README.md

 # PUBobot-discord
 PUBobot-discord is a multichannel discord bot for pickup games organisation.
-Bot keeps statistic database, have features to automatically remove AFK users, disallow users to play pickups, fun phrases and more!
+Bot keeps statistic database, have features to automatically remove AFK users, disallow users to play pickups, fun phrases, teams picking and more!

 # Requirements
 Python 3.5+, sqlite3 module for python, discord api v0.10+.